HeptaDecane/az-204/questions.md

 • serviceA must persist data only visible to the current container and the storage must be restricted to the amount of disk space available in the container.
 • serviceB must persist data for the lifetime of the replica and allow multiple containers in the replica to mount the same storage location.
 • serviceC must persist data beyond the lifetime of the replica while allowing multiple containers to access the storage and enable per object permissions.
-You need to congure storage for each microservice.
+You need to configure storage for each microservice.
 Which storage type should you use?**

 **Storage Types**